sserperior/linebot/README.md

 # Linebot for Empires and Puzzles
 This is a simple chatbot for the [LINE](https://line.me) app.
 For more information on how to implement LINE chatbots, see [here](https://developers.line.biz/en/docs/messaging-api/building-bot/).

 The chatbot is implemented in [NodeJS](https://www.nodejs.org).
 It is designed to act as an assistant for simple queries relating to the Empires and Puzzles mobile game.
 You can host it on any Cloud provider.
-You will need to override the follwing environment variables:
+You will need to override the following environment variables:
 * CHANNEL_ACCESS_TOKEN - from LINE app
 * CHANNEL_SECRET - from LINE APP
 * TMTR_HARPOON_GOOGLE_SPREADSHEET_KEY - Google spreadsheet key with data containing two columns "Team A" and "Team B"
 * TMTR_HARPOON_GOOGLE_SPREADSHEET_URL - Google spreadsheet URL with data containing two columns "Team A" and "Team B"
 * GOOGLE_TRANSLATE_API_KEY - Google Cloud Translation API key
+* GOOGLE_SERVICE_ACCOUNT_CLIENT_EMAIL - Google service account client email
+* GOOGLE_SERVICE_ACCOUNT_PRIVATE_KEY - Goolge service account private key

 To deploy this, execute: